orkungdk/scrumier-authentication/README.md

 In order to create an user, **username** and **surname** must be the same with an already exised user in the Jira.

 - ## Group management
 Groups in the application do not refer the groups in the Jira.
 More likely, a group refers the set of permission that user has.
 The reason of this is, in the Jira there should not be specific groups such as Scrum Masters or Product Owners.
-That is why the logic behind a Jira Time Tracker group and Jira group are totally different.
+That is why the logic behind a Scrumier group and Jira group are totally different.